chloeoxe/NUSinsight/README.md

-# nusinsight2
+# NUSinsight
-This is the second repository for the Orbital 2022 project, NUSinsight.
-This repository contains any extra code, draft code, and other resources.
+This repository is for the software project, NUSinsight, which is a platform that combines surveying and social media.
+It is catered to the NUS population.